Gucci or Guccy: How to Know if Your Bag is Real or Fake

 Another sign that the handbag is authentic is its impeccable stitching in the same colour as the bag.
 The stitches should be even and without loose or broken threads.
 This is especially easy to spot in GG Marmont and Soho models.
 In short, if you notice irregular stitching in the Gucci bag, you can be sure that it is fake.

 Interestingly, with so many counterfeiters selling fake designer bags and garments, luxury streetwear is turning knock-offs into trendy, coveted pieces.
 For instance, in the ’80s, a couturier known as Dapper Dan sold in his Harlem boutique garments he would create using fake luxury patterns and logos.
 Among his clients were famous rappers and athletes like Mike Tyson.
 He eventually closed his shop despite his success because of multiple lawsuits from luxury brands like Gucci.
-But in 2016, Alessandro Michele paid him homage by creating a fake Dapper Dan jacket.
+But in 2016, Alessandro Michele, former Gucci creative director, paid him homage by creating a fake Dapper Dan jacket.
 In other words, Gucci knocked off his knock-off.
 And in a twist of irony, the Italian heritage house elevated the counterfeiter to real luxury fashion.
 The label then partnered with Dapper Dan in a capsule collection and advertisements.
 Similarly, street artist Trevor “Trouble” Andrew’s graffitis with his interpretation of the iconic Gucci logo ended up in the brand’s Fall/Winter 2016 collection.

 All images by Notorious Mag.